3 best practices to increase your app retention rate

 (Number of users retained at the end of the period/number of installs at the start of the period) x100% = Retention Rate for Cohort

 So what constitutes a good retention rate?
-Average retention rates vary by industry.
-But the app retention metric is just a number until you put it in context.
-Here are some benchmarks for reference:
+Average retention rates vary significantly by industry, so an app’s retention metric is just a number until you put it in context.
+Here are some global benchmarks for reference via Statista.

 How do you increase your app’s stickiness and create a positive impression of your brand to optimize retention rates?